Read Publications Co-Authored by Faculty and Graduate Students

 Collin Grimes & David Pion-Berlin.
 (2019).
 Power Relations, Coalitions, and Rent Control: Reforming The Military’s Natural Resource Levies.
 Comparative Politics 51(4), 625-643.

 DeMora, Stephanie, Loren Collingwood, and Adriana Ninci.
-(Forthcoming).
+(2019).
 The Role of Super Interest Groups in Public Policy Diffusion.
 Policy & Politics.